OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 [TOSCA Simple Profile in YAML Version 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank}
 with conditional elements.
 This includes conditional node templates, relationship templates, properties, artifacts, groups, policies, types, and inputs.
-In the following, we discuss the differences and the processes to resolve the variability.
+In the following, we discuss the differences and the [processes to resolve the variability](#processing).
 The specification is under active development and is not backwards compatible with any previous versions.

 ## Terminology

 In the following, we quickly introduce some terminologies.

-- A condition holds if the conditions evaluates to true.
+- A condition holds if the condition evaluates to true.
 - An element is present if all assigned conditions hold.
 - An element is absent if not all assigned conditions hold.
 - A variability resolver is a TOSCA processor that resolves the variability of a variable service template, thus, derives a variability-resolved service template